Carlow College Logo

 Research Interest

-The focus of Elaine’s research is to examine how politicians and political parties campaigned in elections in Ireland just before the foundation of the Free State.
-She is particularly interested in how election campaigns were conducted in an era of political and military upheaval in Ireland, and in the legacy of the same on the Free State and Northern Ireland.
-Her work stems from a broader interest in the nature of the two states in Ireland during a time of internal and global conflict, and in placing the Irish experience in a wider context.
+The focus of Elaine’s research is to examine the political and social landscape in Ireland during the revolutionary era and the early decades of the Irish Free State.
+She is especially focused on the conduct of election campaigns amid political and military turmoil in Ireland and the lasting impact of these events on both the Free State and Northern Ireland.
+Elaine is particularly interested in how political decisions and legislation affected the everyday lives of men and women in both urban and rural areas of Ireland.
+Her work is driven by a broader exploration of the nature of the two Irish states during a period of internal and global conflict, and by situating the Irish experience within a wider global context.
 Elaine’s principal areas of historical interest are seventeenth and eighteenth centuries Irish and global history and nineteenth and twentieth centuries Irish history.

 Publications